Lime vs Lemon - Health impact and Nutrition Comparison

 Weight Loss

-Lemons and limes are both low-calorie foods.
-People often use lemon or lime water as a means to lose weight.
+People often use lemon or lime water in low-calorie and low-glycemic diets as a means to lose weight.
 Studies have shown both fruits to have the potential to reduce the levels of blood cholesterol and help with weight loss (5).
 However, these studies have been only carried out on mice and have not yet been proven for humans.

-The lipid-lowering and anti-obesity effects may be due to the phytochemicals found within these fruits, such as polyphenols (6).
+The lipid-lowering and anti-obesity effects may be due to the phytochemicals in these fruits, such as polyphenols.

 Lemon detox diet